Deniska1980-data/chatgpt-sql-rental-analysis/README.md

 This project explores how ChatGPT can assist in writing and analyzing SQL queries using a sample MySQL movie rental database.
 The goal was to practice prompt engineering and understand database structure by answering business-relevant analytical questions.

+## Project Highlights

+- **Practical SQL Training** – Wrote and validated SQL queries on a movie rental database (MySQL schema).
+- **Prompt Engineering with AI** – Used ChatGPT to generate and refine SQL queries based on structured prompts.
+- **Business-Relevant Analysis** – Focused on identifying top-performing movie categories and rental trends.
+- **Validation Process** – Compared generated queries with schema to ensure correctness and reliability.
+- **Visual Documentation** – Added query screenshots and results for better clarity and portfolio presentation.
+- **Bilingual Project** – Documentation available in both English and Czech for broader accessibility.

 Objectives:
 Practice prompt engineering using AI (ChatGPT) Generate realistic business questions based on a movie rental schema